ryan-thomas32/megr2157-portfolio/docs/assignments/A05/index.md

 <img width="1948" height="2460" alt="CamScanner 9-24-26 05 27(1)n" src="https://github.com/user-attachments/assets/33d54441-f1ea-4cb9-9197-ff72aa1a1c6e" />

+### Hand Drawings

+#### Stress Analysis

+#### Deflection Analysis

+### Lessons Learned
+Governing Failure Mode: For feature B, the failure mode was deflection.
+Deflection governed the final length, with the same base dimension of 0.25 in and a width within 0.1 in.
+However, the lengths differed drastically.
+In my deflection analysis, I calculated the length of the plate connecting features A and B as 10.058 inches.
+I thought that was wrong, so I reviewed my work to find the mistake, but I could not find one, and I believe my calculations were correct.
+For feature B, my stress analysis gave a height of only 0.0423 inches, which is a large difference from the other result.
+I reviewed my work to determine which result was wrong, and I believe the deflection work makes more sense.
+The stress analysis seemed less likely because I repeated it several times using different equations to see whether I could close the gap.

+Error Propagation: I had an instance where one error-propagation value affected later ones.
+For my first run through features A through E for the stress analysis, I chose a force of 880 pounds, which is outside the 500 to 800 range in the instructions, because it said 0900.
+I selected 880 and later realized it was outside the requested limits, so I had to redo all my math and calculations for features A through E in my stress analysis.
+I didn't catch this early enough, which caused significant delays in my workflow.

+Assumption Sensitivity: I assumed feature C in feature E had the same height, which hindered the deflection analysis and cost me time.
+The dimensions were not within the required tolerances, and the part needed to be thicker to meet the safety factor and the material and design thickness requirements.
+This meant I had to redo the thickness for part D, change the height, and recalculate with the maximum deflection.
+It changed two of the most important design dimensions, which could have been prevented.
+You might have been able to calculate feature C, then skip feature D and go to feature E, and then return to D. That might resolve the issue and prevent a situation where assuming feature E before you do affects the analysis.

 ## 2157 Addition
 #### Task
 "Design a link (Appendix E) that connects feature A to another cylindrical feature, such that the connection can hold using the same amount of force.
 The link is to be made from one of the three specified metals."